camilasalmeida/men-stack-crud-app-fruits/README.md

 ### ** ----------------------------- **BUILD AND RUN EXPRESS** ---------------------------**
 1. Create a directory and cd into it, ` touch server.js + npm init + code . `
 2. Create a basic Express server, installing a express package `npm i express`.
 Packages added! ✅
-3. Built a Basic Structure of Express App (const express = require..., listen port... and etc.)
+3. Built a Basic Structure of Express App: `const express = require..., listen port... etc.`
 4. Run the Server : `nodemon`.

 ### ** ----------------------------- **BUILD A LANDING PAGE** -----------------------------**
 1. Create a landing page using EJS templates.
 We need to install it: `npm i ejs `.
-2. Build the route. (app.get('/', ... etc)). 🟢server.js
+2. Build the route: `app.get('/', ... etc`.                                                                🟢server.js
 3. Create a views directory and create a ejs file into it: `mkdir views + touch views/index.ejs`.
 Our landpage will be the `index.ejs` file.
 4. Add the boilerplate and content inside.                                                                  🟣views
-5. Modify the response in the server's route handler usind the `res.render()` method, instead of `res.send()`.
+5. Modify the response in the server's route handler usind the `res.render()` method, instead of `res.send()`. <br>
 So when the user visits the root `/`, they will see our homepage, change it to: `res.render('index.ejs');`.  🟢server.js

 ### ** ------------------- **USE MONGOOSE TO CONNECT TO MONGODB** -------------------**

 1. We need to install Mongoose and dotenv from NPM: `npm i mongoose dotenv`.
 Installed! ✅
-2. Create a .env file in your project’s root directory: `touch .env`.
+2. Create a `.env` file in your project’s root directory: `touch .env`.
 This file will be used to store any sensitive, secret information that the application needs to run, but that we don’t want to commit to GitHub.
-3. Create `touch .gitignore` file, and add it to it: `.env`, `node_modules/` and `package-lock.json` .  🔴.gitignore
+3. Create `touch .gitignore` file, and add it to it: `.env`, `node_modules/` and `package-lock.json`.         🔴.gitignore
 4. Edit our `.env` file, add a simple list of key-value pairs:                                                ⚪️.env
 ```Javascript
 SECRET_NUMBER=13
 PASSWORD=12345
 ```
-5. Add a connection string, paste your MongoDB Atlas connection string into your app's `.env` file assigning it to a MONGODB_URI environment variable. ⚪️.env
+5. Add a connection string, paste your MongoDB Atlas connection string into your app's `.env` file assigning it to a MONGODB_URI environment variable. ⚪️.env <br>
 `MONGODB_URI=mongodb+srv://<username>:<password>@sei.azure.mongodb.net/?retryWrites=true`
 6. Name your database collection.
 You can specify the preferred collection name by adding it between the / and the ? in the connection string: `/fruits?`.
 You MUST update this this to your preferred collection's name. ⚪️.env
 7. Connecting MongoDB in server.js.
 Require the `dotenv` package at the ***top*** of our server.js file to access them: 🟢server.js